 Personally, this is my favorite energy monitor, especially if your power meter will become permanently installed.
 The Belkin Conserve Insight has a long cord, which allows you to place the LED screen on a desk or on top of a Bitcoin mining rig.
 Otherwise, you’ll have to crawl around on the floor to see your reading on the power meter plugged into the wall outlet.

 - Product Dimensions: 0.04 x 0.04 x 0.04 inches (1.02 mm)

 Sense Energy Monitor: Full Home Energy Monitor

-The Sense Energy Monitor ($300+; Amazon) is a very cool full home real-time home Electricity Usage monitoring system that gets installed inside your master electric box in your home.
+The Sense Energy Monitor ($300+; Amazon) is a very cool full-home real-time home Electricity Usage monitoring system that gets installed inside your master electric box in your home.
 If you are comfortable working around electricity, it’s easy enough to install the Sense Energy Monitor by yourself.
 You’ll just need to acquire an extra 15A circuit breaker.
-However, tinkering around inside your breaker box can be dangerous and you may want to hire an electrician to complete the install for you.
+However, tinkering around inside your breaker box can be dangerous, and you may want to hire an electrician to complete the installation for you.